60-day returns • free shipping on USA orders $129+

 Over the past few weeks we have been walking through how you can make a transition to the Charlotte Mason approach in your home school in stages, getting comfortable at each stage before you move on to the next one.
 If you haven’t read the posts for Stages 1–4, I encourage you to do that first.
 Today let’s talk about Stage 5.

-Stage 5 is all about three final subjects that you can add to your schedule.
+This stage is all about four final subjects that you can add to your schedule.
 Doing so will add wonderful variety to your week and to your children’s education.

 Shakespeare

 I would highly encourage you to use professional audio dramatizations.
 Those recordings help you hear the lines delivered correctly the first time.
 It was always hard when I was reading Shakespeare aloud with my children.
 I would assign them different parts to read, but we were never sure of the details: “Okay, is this person supposed to be shouting or whispering?
 And to whom are they speaking?
-Is it to everyone or . . . .”
+Is it to everyone or to some particular character?”
 Such confusion would distract us from the lines themselves, because we were trying to figure out the delivery of them.
-So listening to the professional dramatizations can really help, and the children can just follow along in the script.
+So listening to the professional dramatizations can really help, and the students can just follow along in the script.

 We have a resource called Shakespeare in Three Steps that should be very helpful to you.
-It also includes reviews of the video versions that I could get my hands on and watch personally.
+It gives you the story version of the play, it breaks up the script into short portions, and it includes reviews of as many video versions as I could get my hands on.

-Charlotte started Shakespeare with her students around fourth grade, but you can do some plays as early as second grade.
-I like to add in a play every year or two.
-It usually takes only about three months, doing a lesson once a week, to get through the whole play.
+Charlotte started Shakespeare with her students around fourth grade.
+I like to add in one just play a year.
+It usually takes only about three months, doing just one little 20-minute lesson per week, to get through the whole play.
 So add in Shakespeare as you feel ready and as you feel comfortable.
 If you follow those three simple steps, you’re going to find it very easy to do.

 Foreign Language